-Submission canvasses new ways of approaching rehabilitation
+New ways of approaching rehabilitation?

 In our submission, CLA is proposing that jails become skills learning centres for inmates and guards, and that different types of detention be designed to deliver different lessons, therefore creating much less expensive buildings than sandstone or brick walled-edifices with machine gun towers on the corners.